-Breakdown safety
+Breakdown safety on motorways and freeways

 What to do if you break down

-- Once you have pulled over safely:
+• Once you have pulled over safely

-- Turn your wheels away from traffic.
+• turn your wheels away from the traffic

-- If safe, pop your bonnet to show passing motorists that you have broken down.
+• if safe, pop your bonnet to show passing motorists that you have broken down.

 Video transcript